What is a hearing loss?

 - Blood pressure measurement

-So your ear, nose and throat doctor can clarify everything.
+This is how your ear, nose and throat doctor can clarify everything.
 An otoscopy can also be helpful.
-There may also be external features, such as an injured ear canal or a blocked ear canal..
+There may also be external features, such as an injured ear canal or a blocked ear canal.

 Hearing testing works with either speech audiometry or sound audiometry, or tuning fork testing.
 With these tests, your doctor can determine the degree of hearing loss and its location.